Samreay/DSGoPipeline/README.md

 This tracking raises two questions:
 * How can someone reproduce the exact run?
 * How can we pick a model to serve?
+* How can we compare multiple models ourselves, outside of the UI interface?
+(Note that this will probably be built into mlflow at some point, and atm tools like Neptune can do it for you)